dojo/docs/dojo/getObject.rst

 Usage
 =====

-The simplest way to use dojo.getObject is shown below:
+The simplest way to use dojo.getObject is to pass a dot-separated string as shown below:

 .. code-block :: javascript
  :linenos: